Rafael Rebecchi

-Rafael Rebecchi was an architect in Rio de Janeiro.
+Rafael Rebecchi (died 1922) was an architect in Rio de Janeiro.
 He designed several buildings for the Brazilian National Exposition of 1908 in Rio de Janeiro.
 He was also involved with a rebuilding project at the Old Cathedral of Rio de Janeiro.
 He won a facades competition for the design of 119 buildings along a street.
 He was Italian.
 Rebecchi was also the architect in charge of renovating the Brazilian National Archives.
 The renovation was completed in 1906.

 Brazilian National Exposition of 1908

 Minas Geraes state pavilion

 The Minas Geraes building was designed Rebecchi.
 It had interior murals by Crispim do Amaral including a series personifying agriculture, mineralogy, manufactures and the liberal arts.

 Exhibits included aspects of gold and diamond mining including a small quartz crushing machine and gold-washing machinery with washers and miners demonstrating the processes involved.